 - 2 whole star anise

-- Add the oranges, apples, cranberries and fruit to a pitcher, along with the sugar.
-Use a wooden spoon to stir the sugar into the fruit.
+- Add the oranges, apples, and cranberries to a pitcher.
+Sprinkle the sugar over the fruit, then use a wooden spoon to stir it into the fruit.
 While you stir, very gently crush the fruit to release the natural sugars.

-- Add wine, brand, orange juice, and cranberry juice to the pitcher; stir until the sugar completely dissolves.
+- Add the wine, brandy, orange juice, and cranberry juice to the pitcher; stir until the sugar completely dissolves.

-- Add the whole cloves, cardamom pods, and cinnamon sticks.
-Stir once more, then chill at least 4 hours, preferably overnight.
+- Add the crushed cardamom pods, whole cloves, star anise and cinnamon sticks to the pitcher.
+Stir once more, then chill at least 8 hours, but preferably overnight.

 - When you're ready to serve, pour the sangria over ice into a wine or cocktail glass.
 Be sure to use a spoon to transfer some fruit to each glass (it's delicious after soaking!).
 Serve right away, and enjoy!